maxivak/docker-builder/readme.md

 # Docker builder

-Tool to build and install Docker containers with Chef, Dockerfile and other tools.
+Tool to build and install Docker containers with Chef, Dockerfile and other provisioning tools.

+Features:
-Config files are in Ruby.
+* Config files are in Ruby.

-Manage complexity of running Docker containers for your environment in one place.
+* Manage complexity of running Docker containers for your environment in one place.
+* Manage multiple containers

+Other tools:
+* docker-composer - with configs in yml

 # Overview

-Process of building and running container on the host machine:
-* Build Docker image
+Build Docker image:
-    * it will create a Docker image on the host machine

-* Run Docker container
+* from Dockerfile
+* Chef provisioning (machine_image)

-    * provision host machine - run scripts locally on the host machine (recipe install_host.rb)
+Provision during installation container on the host machine by:
-    * run container (docker run)
-    * provision container - run script in the container (recipe install.rb)
+* running shell script inside container

-* Install systemd service to run Docker container (optional)

-* Start/Stop container

-* Destroy container
+* running Chef script inside container with Chef provisioning

-* Destroy image